GabrielEth/sortify/README.md

 - Fine-tune the entire U/I

 ## Screenshots

 ## Setup
-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?

 Dependencies can be installed via npm install.
 Use 'npm install --legacy-peer-deps' within the frontend directory.